palmiak/timber-acf-wp-blocks/readme.md

 composer require "palmiak/timber-acf-wp-blocks"
 ```

+## Contributors
+This plugin is build with help of contributors: [roylodder](https://github.com/roylodder)

 ## Creating blocks
 Add twig templates to `views/blocks` which get and use ACF data.
 Each template requires a comment block with some data in it:
 ```twig